How do I get there?

-Going home: You will be taken to the airport in plenty of time to catch your return flight.
+Going home: You will be taken to the airport in or other drop-off point in plenty of time to catch your return flight or make your onward journey.
 Sometimes, this may mean an early start on the last day depending on flight times.

 Disclaimer: In booking you agree to be completely responsible and liable for any injury to yourself or damage to your property that you may incur during your time on the retreat.I will be asking you to sign a waiver to this end.

 Insurance: All retreat participants must be covered by insurance before setting out.
 This must cover you fully against the cost of medical care and repatriation should you be unable to continue with the retreat, and must cover you against the cost of any transport out of the area, should sickness or injury necessitate such a course of action.

 Cost: The total cost of the retreat is 650 euros per person for shared accommodation and 800 euros for single occupancy, (single occupancy places are limited in number to keep the retreat viable).
 Walkinginspirit is an assisted independent travel opportunity, and the payment must be made in three parts.

 - The first payment is for the suggested accommodation, and this acts as your deposit.
 The accommodation fee/deposit is 180e, per person for shared accommodation and 350e for single occupancy.
 Once this is paid your place on the retreat is secured.
 Payment details will be provided when you book.